arduino/docs-content/content/software/app-lab/3.getting-started/1.quickstart/quickstart.md

 2. Select the **Blink LED** example.
 3. Select the **Run** button (play icon) in the top right corner.
    ![Screenshot of the "Blink LED" example in Arduino App Lab.
 The Run button is highlighted.](../../assets/examples/blink-led/run/blink-led-hl-run.png)
 4. App Lab compiles the C++ sketch and runs the code on your board.
-The **Console** tab opens automatically to show launch progress, and you can confirm the App is active when the **Run** button changes to a **Stop** button and a green notification appears at the bottom of the screen.
+The **Console** panel opens automatically at the bottom of the editor to show launch progress.
+You can confirm the App is active when the **Run** button changes to a **Stop** button and a green notification appears at the bottom of the screen.
 5. Once the **Blink LED** App is running, you will see the red LED (LED3_R) on the board blinking on and off.

 ## Step 3: Copy and Modify the App